Ubaidbutt/ubaidbutt.github.io/_pages/about.md

 My name is Ubaid Butt, and I am the founder of this small blog that you are currently visiting.

 I’m a software engineer by profession, but I love economics, geopolitics, a bit of history, and social sciences.
-Yes, my interests are all over the place, but that’s how it is.
+Yes, my interests are all over the place, but who said we have to be limited in our interests?
 I like to read books and also love writing, as you can see from this blog. 😄

 I am 27 years old, currently living and working in the Netherlands, originally from a small town called Sialkot in Pakistan.
 An interesting fact about my small city is that almost 70% of the footballs in the entire world are made and exported from Sialkot.
 Read more about this [here](https://www.businessinsider.com/most-of-the-worlds-soccer-balls-are-made-in-pakistan-2022-12?international=true&r=US&IR=T)